Today I wanted to share the story of how I cleared £60,000 in credit card debt after my divorce.

 We got married – I used the last of my savings to pay for a big wedding.
 I used a credit card to pay for the honeymoon.
 I had a baby (hurrah!) and started working part-time, meaning a big drop in income (not so hurrah!)

-At that point, it turned out that not only did my husband have no savings, he also had huge credit card debt.
-We were strapped for cash, with a bunch of debts, no savings, massive expenses, and a new baby.
+At that point, it turned out that not only did my husband have no savings, he also had around £100,000 in very unmanaged debt.
+Within the space of a few years I’d gone from having savings and stability to being strapped for cash, with a bunch of debts, no savings, massive expenses, and a new baby.

 I got a mortgage for a new house, but the rate wasn’t especially competitive.
-And big debt is terrifying – it keeps you awake at night, and stops you from answering the phone, because it’s only going to be someone asking for money you don’t have.
+I had to use every penny from the sale of the marital home to secure our new home.
+I quickly found that big debt is terrifying.
+It keeps you awake at night, and stops you from answering the phone, because it’s only going to be someone asking for money you don’t have.

 It took six years, but eventually I cleared my debt.
 Here I’m sharing some of my top tips to save money and clear debt: